jsoroka/stringagent/README.md

 I am applying for a job that involves maintenance of a javaagent and this sample project aims to show that I can help.

+## Requirements

+The agent requires no more than Java6, but Javalin itself requires Java8, as does the version of JUnit we are using.
+Expanding the support matrix is a TODO.

 ## Usage

 `java -javaagent:/path/to/stringagent-agent-1.0-SNAPSHOT.jar[=statsd=hostname:port] ...`